IoTkyoto/manual-management/docs/vis-manual/en/index.md

 ### 5. Enter any name for the partition key of the primary key

--   It is a key that contains a value that identifies the IoT device
+-   It is a key that contains a value that identifies the IoT device.
--   Enter a name that matches the key name sent by your IoT device
+-   Enter a name that matches the key name sent by your IoT device.
 -   Select "Character string" or "Numeric value" as the data type according to the value output by the IoT device.
     ![Set partition key](../../images/vis-manual/en/setting_partitionkey.png)